dask/dask-blog/_posts/2019-06-19-load-image-data.md

 for fn in filenames:
     img = skimage.io.imread(fn)
-    index = get_location_from_filename(fn)
-    full_array[index, :, :, :] = img
+    index = get_location_from_filename(fn)  # We need to write this function full_array[index, :, :, :] = img
 ```

-But in practice large image data is often too large to fit into memory, so we
+However if our data is large then we can't load it all into memory at once like
-need to be a bit more clever in order to handle it efficiently.
-One approach
+this into a single Numpy array, and instead we need to be a bit more clever to
-here is to use Dask, which handles larger-than-memory workloads easily.
+handle it efficiently.
+One approach here is to use [Dask](https://dask.org),
+which handles larger-than-memory workloads easily.

 ### Lazily load images with Dask Array